 We touched on it for women's health, but it's extremely important because when I was seeing patients and we have people that call all the time.
 Mostly women, because women pay way more attention to their health most of the time than men do.
 It's a humongous concern that women are suffering from polycystic ovary syndrome, PCOS, fibrocystic breast disease, fibromyalgia, uterine fibroids.
 Any type of cysts in these fibroids.

 The ovaries actually have the second-highest concentration of iodine in a woman's body.
 When they're deficient, cysts form.
 So, basically, if there's no iodine in the thyroid; if it's saturated with fluoride, you're not taking iodine in through the body.
 Then, cysts form in the ovaries and especially around your menstrual cycles.
 For the ladies that are listening, if your breasts become tender, that's a sign that you have iodine deficiency.

 Cold hands, cold feet, low body temperature.
-If you’re always cold, that’s another sign.
+If you're always cold, that's another sign.
 Puffiness around the eyes is another sign.
-A tongue, when your tongue feels like it’s too big for your mouth and you have a problem talking, that’s another sign of iodine deficiency.
+A tongue, when your tongue feels like it's too big for your mouth and you have difficulty talking, that's another sign of iodine deficiency.

 Brain fog, low energy in the afternoon, all of these things.
 We'll go into some more symptoms that you can look for to see if you have an iodine deficiency.

 But breast tissue is also a huge sponge for iodine and iodine is concentrated in the breasts.
 There was research I wanted to take note of… From 1993, it was recommended that women take 3,000 to 4,000 micrograms a day to promote healthy breasts.